 After 5pm there are various free public car parks throughout the National Triangle.
 There is also parking at each of the participating National Attractions.
 On weekdays and weekends the public car parks within the National Triangle will operate under normal conditions.

-Please ensure that where you have parked is a valid spot and you have checked if you need to purchase a ticket.
+Ensure that where you have parked is a valid spot and you have checked if you need to purchase a ticket.
 The National Capital Authority will be enforcing parking regulations for the duration of this event, and attendees should ensure they park legally to avoid the risk of an infringement being issued to their vehicle.

-There is a dedicated accessible car park located behind Questacon.
+There is a dedicated accessible carpark located behind Questacon.
 You will be required to show your valid Accessible Parking Permit to security at the road closures to gain access.

-A traffic management plan will be in place from 5:00pm till midnight on Friday 28 February till Monday 10 March 2025 and includes the below road closures:
+A traffic management plan will be in place from 5:00pm till midnight on Friday 27 February till Monday 9 March 2026 and includes the below road closures:

 • King Edward Terrace closed between Parkes Place East and Parkes Place West